-My customer purchased goods/services, but I failed to inform them of our cancellation policy at the time of the transaction, and they subsequently cancelled the goods/services.
+My customer purchased goods/services, but I failed to inform them of our cancellation policy at the time of the transaction, and they subsequently canceled the goods/services.
 Are disputes raised under the category "Credit not issued" valid?

 Yes.
 If you failed to disclose your cancellation policy, and you didn't agree with the customer directly, the, the issuer has the right to raise a dispute on behalf of the customer.
-If the services were purchased through a third-party resale site, the refund policy of that third-party sale would apply to services cancelled by the customer, not the refund/cancellation policy of the original merchant.
+If the services were purchased through a third-party resale site, the refund policy of that third-party sale would apply to services canceled by the customer, not the refund/cancellation policy of the original merchant.

 I chose to cancel services for my own reasons and not due to any government prohibition.
 Are disputes raised under the category "Product/Service not received" valid?

 Yes.
-The issuer can pursue the dispute under this condition, because you cancelled and were unable to provide the services.
+The issuer can pursue the dispute under this condition, because you canceled and were unable to provide the services.
 Your customer must first attempt to resolve the dispute with you, unless local law prohibits the issuer from requiring the customer to first contact the merchant.

-I was willing and able to provide the purchased services/goods, but the customer cancelled outside of my policy.
+I was willing and able to provide the purchased services/goods, but the customer canceled outside of my policy.
 As a courtesy, I offered a credit note/in-store credit to the customer for future use, but, before they could use it, I became bankrupt and ceased operations.
 Can they dispute the transaction?

 No. If the cardholder had a right to dispute the transaction, accepting a voucher does not alter that right.